 Commentary

-In order to adequately serve the children in its care and custody, the Department must necessarily release a variety of personal information about a child (as well as the child's family and other third parties) to a variety of providers or other individuals who serve the child, such as the child's doctor, dentist, psychiatrist, hospital, school, foster parents, day care center, private placement or adoption agency, camp, etc. Providers (e.g. day care centers, camps, etc.) under contract with the Department may receive and hold information from the Department, subject to the same restrictions upon release as apply to the Department.
-Other individuals or entities (e.g. doctors, hospitals, schools, etc.) may be given so much information as is, in the Department's judgment, necessary for them to provide needed services.
+In order to adequately serve the children in its care or custody, the Department must necessarily release a variety of personal information about a child, the child's family and other third parties, to a variety of providers or other individuals who serve the child, such as the child's doctor, dentist, psychiatrist, hospital, school, foster parents, child care center, private placement or adoption agency and camp.
+Providers under contract with the Department may receive and hold information from the Department, subject to the same confidentiality disclosure restrictions as apply to the Department.
+Other individuals or entities providing services to the child may be given information only as is necessary, in the Department's judgment, for them to provide needed services.

-(2) Only employees of the Department may release information from Department files.
-Only the Commissioner or his/her designee may release information from the Department's Central Registry.
+(2) Only employees of the Department may release information from Department files, including the Central Registry.
 Agencies or providers under contract with the Department holding Department records must consult the Department before releasing any information or documents from the Department's files.

 12.07: Release of Information - Subpoena or other Legal Process

-Whenever any Department records, documents or information are sought by compulsory legal process (supboena [subpoena], etc.) in any civil proceeding (for criminal proceedings, see 110 CMR 4.53) the Department shall not release such records until the Department has made reasonable efforts to notify each data subject identified in the records, so that s/he has reasonable time to seek to have the process quashed, in accordance with M.G.L.c.
+Whenever any Department records, documents or information are sought in a civil proceeding by compulsory legal process, such as a subpoena, the Department shall not release such records until the Department has made reasonable efforts to notify each data subject identified in the records, so that s/he has reasonable time to seek to have the process quashed, in accordance with M.G.L.c.
 66A, § 2 (k).
 The Department's efforts to notify the data subject(s) may be written or oral, including notice by telephone.
-If the Department is unable to contact a data subject, the Department shall document in the case record the efforts made to contact the data subject, and thereafter the Department shall release the records sought.
+If the Department is unable to contact a data subject, the Department shall document in the case record the efforts made to contact the data subject, and thereafter the Department shall release the records sought in accordance with applicable federal and state laws and regulations.
+(For criminal proceedings, see 110 CMR 4.53)

-In the alternative (and especially for voluminous records or files) the Department may elect to bring the entire file (unredacted, and without prior notification to any third parties named therein) before a judge in camera, and seek an order from said judge as to which records must be released by the Department.
+In the alternative, where the records and/or files are voluminous, the Department may elect to bring the entire file (unredacted, and without prior notification to any third parties named therein) before a judge in camera, and seek an order from said judge as to which records must be released by the Department.
 Then, before releasing such records as ordered by the judge, the Department shall attempt to notify third parties, as set forth in 110 CMR 12.07.

+Release of Department records will comply with Probate and Family Court Standing Order 2-11, Torres v.
+Attorney Gen., 391 Mass.
+1 (1984) and Allen v.
+Holyoke Hospital, 398 Mass.
+372 (1986)

 12.08: Release of 51A and 51B Forms

-(1) The Department's release of 51A reports and 51B investigations is governed by M.G.L. c.
+(1) The Department's release of documents related to 51A reports and 51B responses is governed by M.G.L. c.
 119, § 51E.
-Copies of 51A reports and 51B investigations shall be made available only if one of the following is obtained:
+Copies of 51A and 51B documents shall be made available only if one of the following is obtained:

-(a) The written consent of the child's parent(s) ("parent" shall mean the child's mother, or the child's father as "father" is defined by M.G.L. c.
-209C, § 6) or guardian(s) or counsel.
+(a) The written consent of the child's parent(s) or guardian(s) or counsel.
 Regardless of whether parental or guardian consent is obtained, the Commissioner or his/her designee shall have the discretionary authority to grant or deny the request in order to promote and protect the best interests of the child.
+For the purpose of 110 CMR 12.08 parent shall mean the child’s mother or the child’s father as father is defined in M.G.L. c.
+209C, § 6.

 (b) The written approval of the Commissioner or his/her designee.